 Growing up on Vancouver Island, I have always found a sense of peace in the rhythm of the coast.
-I've created my personal practice, Quiet Coast Counselling in reflection of this.
+I've created my personal practice, Quiet Coast Counselling, in reflection of this.

 I believe that healing starts with feeling safe and heard.
 I value bringing evidence-based practices to my work, so that you can receive care that is suitable for your needs.

 My path to clinical counselling began at Simon Fraser University, where I earned my Bachelor’s degree in Psychology with a focus in Counselling & Human Development.
 I later completed my Master of Arts in Counselling Psychology at Yorkville University.
+I am Registered with the BCACC as a Registered Clinical Counsellor, and with the Canadian Counselling and Psychotherapy Association as a Canadian Certified Counsellor.

 Before beginning my clinical counselling journey, I spent many years working within community mental health.
 I have a professional history supporting youth and young adults through community mental health programs, such as Early Psychosis Intervention, MCFD, and Crisis Lines.